ragnarlonn/mctimer/README.md

 This is a tiny Python app that monitors one or multiple [Minecraft servers](https://minecraft.net/en-us/download/server) that you control.
 It will scan the servers repeatedly to see if a certain, specified user is logged on or not and if they are, time will be deducted from a daily allowance.
-When the allowance is spent for the day, the app will start displaying large "Time is up!" messages to the user, together with sound effects.
+When the allowance is spent for the day, the app will start displaying large "Time to stop!" messages to the user, together with sound effects.

 Dependencies
 ------------